xttrust/BookMyTable/README.md

 This section provides a comprehensive view of how the contact form operates, from user interaction to server-side processing.

+## Technologies

+### Technologies Used

+- [Bootstrap](https://getbootstrap.com/) was used to quickly layout the responsive structure of the website
+- [Chat-GPT](https://chat.openai.com/) was used to create all written content and copy of the website
+- [GitPod Version of CI (VS Code)](https://codeinstitute-ide.net/) I used CodeInstitute ide to build this website

 ### Languages Used

 - **HTML (HyperText Markup Language)**